redbluesquare/DevOps-Course-Workshop-Module-09-CD-Learners/azure_devops.md

   * Select type `DockerHub`
   * Enter your Docker ID and use the access token as the password
   * Give the connection a name
-  * For now, we recommend to allow all pipelines to access that connection

 You can now use the [Docker task](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/docker-v2?view=azure-pipelines&tabs=yaml) - have a go at getting your pipeline to publish your image now.